-The incremental risk model captures rating migration and default risk on a one-year horizon for all instruments subject to specific interest rate risk: bonds, mortgage-backed securities, bond futures and options, mortgage bond futures and credit default swaps ("CDSs").
-The model estimates a profit/loss distribution through Monte Carlo simulations of credit events for all issuers based on transition matrices.
-A total of 200,000 scenarios is used.
-The correlation between issuers is captured by using a one-factor Gaussian copula.
-The correlation parameter is estimated annually on the basis of pairwise correlations of bond and CDS spread time series.
+The incremental risk model captures rating migration and default risk on a one-year horizon for all instruments subject to specific interest rate risk.
+The model applies Monte Carlo simulations of credit events in respect of all issuers based on transition matrices.

 Ratings and transition matrices used in the model are based on information from the major rating agencies.
-Ratings are updated on an ongoing basis, while transition matrices are updated annually.
 A constant liquidity horizon of one year is used for all instruments.
 A cross-sectional model including factors such as rating, sector, region and maturity is used for the translation of simulated rating migrations to corresponding spread changes.
-The model is recalibrated annually.